eturino/ts-key-set/README.md

 [Github repo here](https://github.com/eturino/ts-key-set)

-KeySet with 4 classes to represent concepts of `All`, `None`, `Some`, and `AllExceptSome`, the last 2 with a sorted uniq list of keys, and all with intersection calculations.
+KeySet with 4 classes to represent concepts of `All`, `None`, `Some`, and `AllExceptSome`, the last 2 with an internal `Set` of keys, and all with intersection calculations.

 It also has the concept of a `ComposedKeySet` which encapsulates a list of KeySets that can be act upon, and finally collapse using `union` or `intersect`

 (Originally, a TypeScript port of <https://github.com/eturino/ruby_key_set>)

 Library bootstrapped using [typescript-starter](https://github.com/bitjson/typescript-starter).

+## Breaking changes in v5

+Since v5, the `KeySet` elements are encoded in a frozen `Set` instead of an array.
+It is exposed as `keySet.elements`.
+The `keySet.keys` alias has been dropped.

+For a list of elements as an array use `keySet.elementsList`, and for a sorted version of that use `keySet.elementsSorted`.

+You can have more [info in the elements section of the readme](#elements-elementslist-and-elementssorted).

 ## Installation